KwiatkowKamil/FindStronghold/README.md

 # FindStronghold

-A simple utility that allows finding the MineCraft stronghold location based on 2 ender eye throws.
+A simple utility that allows to find the MineCraft stronghold location based on 2 ender eye throws.